Nevvman18/rs41-nfw/README.md

 ## Firmware changelog
+* `v32` - added APRS 2 report types - normal HAB tracking format and WX report format for weather station use.
+GPS operation modes - disabled, max performance, power saving; utilizing automatic powersaving switching to ensure best power consumption with reliable tracking.
+New feature, which transmits Horus packets as fast as possible (6s) at low altitudes (< 1km) for specified time when descending, to ensure that the lowest frame is captured.
+RTTY and Morse TX format now compliant with UKHAS formatting.
 * `v31` - added APRS support (not copied), GPS no-fix timeout watchdog (resets the chip if it can't get a fix for long enough), GPS performance improvement in position gathering, 2nd Horus TX frequency (with alternating mode and repeating packest), code clean-up, other small fixes and preparations for next releases
 * `v30` - added vertical velocity calculation and reporting via Horus v2.
 New and more accurate synchronization of delays between TX modes, fixnig issue were the delay was doubled in certain conditions.
 * `v29` - final fix for GPS dynamic model setting - both old and new boards tested (new tested in-flight, old checked through u-center and will be tested in-flight soon).
 GPS tracking should be now trustworthy (still no verification mechanism, but shouldn't be for now a big concern).